Vow Renewal in Japan

-NB: Unfortunately, due to garden policy, the number of guests is limited to just five.
-For more than 5 guests, please contact us.
+NB: Unfortunately, due to garden policy, the number of guests is limited to just four.
+For more than four guests, please contact us.

 Note: Garden Vow Renewals are only available on weekdays.
 If you wish to have a ceremony at a weekend or on a public holiday, please contact us.